nclv/ensimag-cysec/cryptographic/tp_aessq/REPORT.md

 print_array(sum_coordinates);
 ```

-See the function f_construction for the implementation of the keyed function F and the function question3 for the test with k_1=k_2 and the verification of the distinguisher property on a random lambda set.
+See the function `f_construction` for the implementation of the keyed function F and the function question3 for the test with k_1=k_2 and the verification of the distinguisher property on a random lambda set.

 ## Exercice 2: Key-recovery attack for 3¹/²-round AES

 ### Q1.

-See the file aes-128_attack.c for the implementation of the attack and the explications of each function.
+See the file `aes-128_attack.c`for the implementation of the attack and the explications of each function.

 ### Q2.

+See the `main` function from the file `aes-128_enc.c` for the tests with `xtime_variant` and a random S-box.